Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Challenges and Future Directions

+\textbf{Cultural and demographic bias is a persistent challenge in LLM narrative research.} Models reproduce stereotypes from training data: name cues trigger cultural associations linking Western names to wealth and Arab names to modesty \citep{naous-etal-2024-beer}; appearance attributes increase by over 55\% for girl protagonists \citep{rooein2025biased}; and narratives about non-citizenship default to hero's journey arcs that marginalise non-white and irregular migration experiences \citep{ghosal2026ai}.
+Importantly, human crowd-workers show similar biases in the stories they produce \citep{beguvs2024experimental}, suggesting the problem lies in training data and annotation practice as much as model architecture.

-Additional to theoretical challenges, gaps include multilingual corpora \citep{piper2022conlit}, human-annotated datasets \citep{shokri-etal-2025-finding}, and labelled long-form narratives \citep{yamshchikov-tikhonov-2023-wrong}.
-The problem of data is cost related.
-Existing online platforms such as Goodreads (for novels), Letterboxd (for films) and Substack (for short stories) can potentially be sources of human annotated narrative datasets.
+\textbf{Dataset challenges including multilingual corpora \citep{piper2022conlit}, human-annotated datasets \citep{shokri-etal-2025-finding}, and labelled long-form narratives \citep{yamshchikov-tikhonov-2023-wrong}}.
 Existing datasets such as FairytaleQA \citep{xu-etal-2022-fantastic} and corpora from Project Gutenberg are English-only, as are studies using Hollywood scripts \citep{chun_aistorysimilarity_2024,tian-etal-2024-large-language}.
 Theoretical work also centres on Western narrative traditions \citep{piper2021narrative}, with limited attention to cultural diversity \citep{sui_confabulation_2024}.
-While some papers stress this need, it remains under-explored \citep{piper-bagga-2024-using,shen_heart-felt_2024,michelmann_large_2025}.

-Narratives have been hypothesised to be a fundamental method for knowledge representation in AI systems \cite{szilas2015towards}.
-Perhaps current LLMs already use narratives as their method for knowledge representation: LLMs are trained on corpora such as Wikipedia, CommonCrawl, and BookCorpus, which contain substantial narrative content \citep{kumar2024large}.
-It can be argued that their outputs, therefore, intersect with narrative studies as they inherently reference the textual narratives seen during the training process.
-More work could be put into investigating how the architecture and embeddings represent narratological attributes.
+Recent efforts have adapted Western frameworks for non-English contexts, such as developing systematic guidelines to apply Labovian structural analysis to Japanese oral narratives \citep{watahiki2026developing}.
+The cross-cultural study of narrative theories remains under-explored \citep{piper-bagga-2024-using,shen_heart-felt_2024,michelmann_large_2025}.